jacobobryant/biff/libs/authenticate/docs/config.md

 ### :biff.auth/signin-page

 String, default `/signin`.
 The path for the signin page.
-Used for redirects.
+Used by backend handlers for redirects.
+Does not change the path of the default signin page.

 ### :biff.auth/email-valid?